 The show is infamous for moving its production entirely to Canada for the second season, replacing everyone but the main lead with Canadian actors and then carrying on like nothing had happened.

 Night Man provides examples of the following tropes:

 - Big Bad: Kieran Keyes is the recurring antagonist of Season 2.
 He's played by Kim Coates!

-- Blessed with Suck: Johnny's powers give him the ability to read people's minds, in exchange of insomnia.
+- Blessed With Suck: Johnny's powers give him the ability to read people's minds, in exchange for insomnia.

 - Cool Car: Johnny's Plymouth Prowler.